rwz/mock5/README.md

 You want your library to handle any unexpected situation aproppriately and show a relevant error message, or schedule a retry some time later.

-Obviously, you can't rely on a production API to test all this codepaths.
-You probably want a way to emulate all this situations locally.
+Obviously, you can't rely on a production API to test all these codepaths.
+You probably want a way to emulate all these situations locally.
 Enter Mock5:

 ```ruby
 # user registers successfully